• Skip to primary navigation

 My Journey with Radio Theater

-I taught a pre-elective drama class to 500 sixth graders for thirteen years.
+I taught a pre-elective drama class to 500 sixth graders every year for thirteen years.
 Ending the six weeks with a performance was a challenge for me.
-I’m a creative being and just can’t do the same thing over and over (as my good friend, a Home Economics teacher, could making cookies and sewing pillow cases ad inifinitum).
+I’m a creative being and just can’t do the same thing over and over (as my good friend, a Home Economics teacher, could make cookies and sew pillow cases ad infinitum).
 Yikes!
 Consequently, after about a year I ran dry on ideas of short class plays.
 To solve the problem, I began adapting multicultural folk tales into short class plays.
 You can read about it here.
 The Reasons Teaching Multiculturalism in the Classroom is Vitally Important

 Although this was a terrific answer to my problem and the students were happy, it wasn’t working enough for me.
 I remembered that I once participated in a radio theater performance.
 I loved the format!
 When the performance ended, I realized it would be a terrific unit to create for my class.
 Yet, I had questions.
 Could radio theater work in my classroom as well?
 Would the students enjoy it?
 Could I locate radio theater scripts for this purpose?
 Plato said, “Necessity is the mother of invention.”
 He was spot on, huh?